SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 2. If they still cannot agree, they should call in a 3rd approver to mediate.
 3. If they still cannot agree, then the original approver should act as arbiter

-To keep everyone on the same page, make sure to have a call to get aligned on how to address the problem.
-If those approvers still can't agree,

 ::: bad
 ![Figure: Bad example - Adam approves the completion of everyones induction](InductionMastersBadExample.png)
 :::